jrossgit/jrossgit.github.io/_posts/2018-05-28-benelux4-plopsaland.md

 ---
-layout: post
+layout: theme_park_report
+series: benelux
-title:  Plopsaland de Panne - Day 4
+title:  Plopsaland de Panne
-subtitle: In which 'plop' is a funny worc
+subtitle: In which 'plop' is a funny word
-date:   2018-05-22 +0100
+date:   2018-05-28 +0100
 categories: [travel]
 ---
 Did you know there's a tram line that runs along the entire Belgian coast?
 It goes to Plopsaland.
 It costs €3 for a trip, even if that's taking a whole hour on the tram from Ostend to De Panne.